bahrus/xtal-material/README.md

 If you 1) do **not** specify the location of the template as described above, and 2) you use the ES6 Module references,  **this will only work for browsers with support for import.meta**

-If you are targeting a wider variety of older browsers, and are not utilizing other forms of providing downlevel support, then

 If you are targeting browsers that don't support either ES6 Modules, including import.meta,  a single, bundled file (of the JS), xtal-material.js is also availble.
 It must be referenced as a classic script (for now).
 It uses IIFE so as to not unnecessarily pollute the global namespace.